Localization Cost: Maximizing Global Reach While Avoiding Excessive Spending

 Turnaround Time (Standard vs. Compressed)

-• Engineering handoff windows
+• Engineer transfer windows

 Formatting and File Structure

-• Excel sheets with embedded variables
+• Excel documents that contain variables

-• JSON/XML for software
+• JSON/XML essential for software localization

-• Figma or Sketch exports for UI work
+• Figma or Sketch for UI localization

 CJK & RTL Script Considerations (The Hidden Cost Layer)